 Grade 5 in GCSE English Language and grade 5 in GCSE English Literature.
 General entry criteria also applies.

-This course is assessed via written examinations and a performance which is assessed by an external examiner.
+This course is assessed via a written examination and performances which are assessed by an external examiner.

 What does this course go well with or what may you like?